rebsonoliveira/sql-server/samples/manage/azure-sql-db-managed-instance/automation-functions/README.md

 ### Note

-In Step 3. use `Get publish profile` do download file with user name and password.
-If using PowerShell to upload package you will need to escape $ character in password.
+In step 3. use `Get publish profile` to get user name and password.
+If you are using PowerShell to upload package, you will need to escape character `$` wherever it appears in user name or password.

 <a name=run-this-sample></a>

 ## Run this sample

 Function App exposes functionality through REST API.
-Sample below shows how you could call function using PowerShell.
+Sample below shows how you could invoke function using PowerShell.
 [Here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-azure-function#test-the-function) you can find how to get Function App key.

 This [article](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/utility/azure-function?view=azdevops) shows how you can invoke Function App from Azure Pipeline | TFS 2018 | TFS 2017.